Posted By: Kaplan Schweser

 The topics of the CFA exams are:

-Level I of the CFA exam is offered four times a year.
-Levels II and III are offered twice a year.
+To accommodate candidates whose 2020 exams were postponed or canceled, in 2021, Level I of the CFA exam will be offered six times.
+Levels II and III will be offered three times in 2021.
+Starting in 2022, Level I will be offered four times a year, and Levels II and III twice.
 For more information on the exact dates, read this article.
-CFA exam fees range from $700 to $1,450, depending on your exam level and whether you register early, during the standard registration period, or late.
+CFA exam fees range from $700 to $1,000, depending on your exam level and when you register.
 The pass rates for the can be found in this article.

 By contrast, the topics of the CAIA exams are: